CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 ### Validator environment categories and cost structures

-By default, the model implements the 7 validators environment categories as suggested by [Hoban/Borgers Ethereum 2.0 Economic Model](https://docs.google.com/spreadsheets/d/1y18MoYSBLlHZ-ueN9m0a-JpC6tYjqDtpISJ6_WdicdE).
+By default, the model implements the 7 validator environment categories as suggested by [Hoban/Borgers Ethereum 2.0 Economic Model](https://docs.google.com/spreadsheets/d/1y18MoYSBLlHZ-ueN9m0a-JpC6tYjqDtpISJ6_WdicdE).
 Below is a short characterization of each category.
-For the respective cost assumption details, please refer to ["Cost of Validating"](https://docs.google.com/spreadsheets/d/1y18MoYSBLlHZ-ueN9m0a-JpC6tYjqDtpISJ6_WdicdE/edit#gid=1220504079).
+For the respective cost assumption details, please refer to ["Cost of Validating"](https://docs.google.com/spreadsheets/d/1y18MoYSBLlHZ-ueN9m0a-JpC6tYjqDtpISJ6_WdicdE).

-Across both hardware and cloud setups, the following requirements are assumed:
+Across both hardware and cloud setups, the following recommended specifications were used for guidance.
+See report for a more detailed breakdown.
 - Processor: Intel Core i7–4770 or AMD FX-8310 or better
 - Memory: 8GB RAM
 - Storage: 100GB available space SSD
 - Internet: Broadband connection

 1. **Run own hardware validator ("DIY-Hardware")**
-- Setup: Validator running their own hardware
+- Setup: Individual running a Beacon Node and Validator Client with multiple Validators on their own hardware
-- Economics: Validator receives full revenue yields and carries full hardware, electricity, and bandwidth cost
+- Economics: Individual receives full revenue yields and carries full hardware, electricity, and bandwidth cost
 - Example: Self-managed hardware (see hardware/cloud specifications above)

 2. **Run own cloud validator ("DIY-Cloud")**
-- Setup: Validator running their node on a cloud service
+- Setup: Individual running a Beacon Node and Validator Client with multiple Validators on a cloud service
-- Economics: Validator receives full revenue yields and carries cost of cloud service
+- Economics: Individual receives full revenue yields and carries cost of cloud service, with costs shared amongst multiple Validators for a lower cost per Validator compared to DIY-Hardware
 - Example: AWS (see hardware/cloud specifications above)

 3. **Validate via a pool Staking-as-a-Service provider ("Pool-StaaS")**
-- Setup: Validator staking indirectly in a pool of validators via a Staking-as-a-service provider with infrastructure and keys managed by provider
+- Setup: Individual staking less than 32 ETH indirectly in a pool of Validators via a Staking-as-a-service provider with infrastructure (Beacon Node and Validator Client) and keys managed by provider
-- Economics: Costs (hardware, electricity, and bandwidth) carried by StaaS provider who charge a fee (percentage of revenue) to the validators
+- Economics: Costs (hardware, electricity, and bandwidth) carried by StaaS provider who charge a fee (percentage of revenue) to the Validators in pool
 - Example: Rocket Pool (Pool) - https://www.rocketpool.net/

 4. **Validate via a pool hardware service provider ("Pool-Hardware")**
-- Setup: Validators pool ETH together on a node on own hardware and manage infrastructure and keys themselves
+- Setup: A node operator hosts both a Beacon Node and Validator Client on their own hardware infrastructure, and pools ETH together from Stakers to create multiple Validators
-- Economics: Costs (hardware, electricity, and bandwidth) and revenue yields shared amongst validators in pool
+- Economics: Costs (hardware, electricity, and bandwidth) and revenue yields shared amongst Validators in pool
 - Example: Self-managed hardware (see hardware/cloud specifications above)

 5. **Validate via a pool cloud provider ("Pool-Cloud")**
-- Setup: Validators pool ETH together on a node on a cloud service and manage infrastructure and keys themselves
+- Setup: A node operator hosts both a Beacon Node and Validator Client on their own cloud infrastructure, and pools ETH together from Stakers to create multiple Validators
-- Economics: Costs (hardware, electricity, and bandwidth) and revenue yields shared amongst validators in pool
+- Economics: Costs (hardware, electricity, and bandwidth) and revenue yields shared amongst Validators in pool
 - Example: AWS (see hardware/cloud specifications above)

 6. **Validate via a custodial Staking-as-a-Service provider ("StaaS-Full")**
-- Setup: Validator stakes full amount (32 ETH) on own node via a custodial Staking-as-a-Service provider with infrastructure and keys managed by provider
+- Setup: Validator stakes full amounts of 32 ETH via a custodial Staking-as-a-Service provider, that manages both the Validator Client and Beacon Node
-- Economics: Costs (hardware, electricity, and bandwidth) carried by StaaS provider who charge a fee (percentage of revenue) to the validators
+- Economics: Operational costs (hardware, electricity, and bandwidth) carried by StaaS provider who charge a fee (percentage of revenue) to the Validators
-- Example: N/A
+- Example: Attestant "Managed Staking Service" - https://www.attestant.io/service/

 7. **Validate via a non-custodial Staking-as-a-Service provider ("StaaS-Self-custodied")**
-- Setup: Validator stakes full amount (32 ETH) on own node via a non-custodial Staking-as-a-Service provider with infrastructure managed by provider
+- Setup: Validator stakes full amounts of 32 ETH using own Validator Client, but instead of running a Beacon Node themselves they opt to use a StaaS Beacon Node provider via an API
-- Economics: Costs carried by StaaS provider who charge a fee (percentage of revenue) to the validators (assumed lower cost than Staas-Full environment)
+- Economics: Beacon Node operational costs (hardware, electricity, and bandwidth) carried by StaaS provider who charge a fee (percentage of revenue) to the Validators (assumed lower cost than Staas-Full environment)
 - Example: Attestant "Managed Staking Service" - https://www.attestant.io/service/

 The model allows for the creation of **custom validator environments and cost-structures**.
 These can be configured in the model's [System Parameters](model/system_parameters.py) as part of the `validator_environments` variable.

-For more information about active validator staking services, see https://beaconcha.in/stakingServices.
+For more information about currently active validator staking services, see https://beaconcha.in/stakingServices.

 ### Validator environment relative weights